 The luminosity mandelic acid gave to my skin is outstanding, my skin looked more brighter and radiant.
 Infact, 10% mandelic acid gave me the same brightening effect I got from vitamin C with zero irritations, redness or tingling.

-At the time of using The Ordinary mandelic acid serum, I had some minor acne scars on my nose which has now looks more lighter ever since using mandelic acid on them.
-There was indeed difference on the spots, however the effect was not dramatic, It took about 1 week and 5 days before seeing a satisfactory-change on the acne scars on my nose, but I know with consistent usage they’ll definitely fade for good.
+At the time of using The Ordinary mandelic acid serum, I had some minor acne scars on my nose which now looks more lighter ever since using mandelic acid on them.
+There was indeed a difference on the spots, however the effect was not dramatic, It took about 1 week and 5 days before seeing a satisfactory-change on the acne scars on my nose, but I know with consistent usage they’ll definitely fade for good.
 All it will take is patience and consistency.
 So far so good, mandelic acid is working wonders on my scars, but slowly.

 - Easy to use